X

 9-Day Glaciers to Geysers Museum Tour

-Glacier Country
+Western Montana’s Glacier Country

 DAY 1: WHITEFISH + KALISPELL

-From Whitefish, make your way to Kalispell for a tour of the architecturally exquisite Conrad Mansion Museum and gardens, home of Charles E. Conrad—Kalispell founder and pivotal figure in the settlement of the Northwest.
-Next stop, the Hockaday Museum of Art, which is housed in a historic Carnegie Library and holds the works of important and influential Montana artists as well as a Glacier National Park gallery dedicated to the painters, sculptors, photographers and writers, past and present whose work has been inspired by the Crown of the Continent.
+Next stop, the Glacier Art Museum, which is housed in a historic Carnegie Library and holds the works of important and influential Montana artists as well as a Glacier National Park gallery dedicated to the painters, sculptors, photographers and writers, past and present whose work has been inspired by this part of the Crown of the Continent.

 Overnight in Kalispell at the historic Kalispell Grand Hotel.